 Now let’s see how to use FonePaw Screen Recorder to screen record on Mac with sound.
 You can watch the video, or go directly to the text tutorial below which shows you the steps in detail.

 Step 1.
-Download and install FonePaw Screen Recorder for Mac
+Launch FonePaw Screen Recorder for Mac

 Step 2.
 Adjust Recording Settings

-Customize the region that you want to capture, adjust the system sound volume, turn on/off the microphone/webcam, and set up hotkeys, etc. When you get ready for recording, click the REC button.
+Before recording, you can customize the region to capture.
+If you need to screen record with sound on Mac, adjust the system sound volume, and turn on/off the microphone.
+Also, you can choose to record your webcam.
+When you get ready for recording, click the REC button.

 Step 3.
 Record Screen with Voice on Mac

-Your Mac screen is being captured so you can do anything that you tend to show in the recordings.
-You can adjust the voice volume of both computer system sound and the microphone as you like, and add annotations to highlight some important points.
+While recording, you can adjust the voice volume of both the computer system sound and the microphone as you like, and add annotations to highlight some important points.

 Step 4.
 Save Screen Recording on Mac